spiral/docs/basic/workers.md

 There is multiple limitations to be aware of.

 #### Memory Leaks
-Since application stays in memory for long even small memory leak might lead to the process restart.
-RoadRunner will monitor memory consumption but it is the best to avoid memory leaks in your application source code.
+Since application stays in memory for long time, even small memory leak might lead to the process restart.
+RoadRunner will monitor memory consumption and perform soft reset, but it is the best to avoid memory leaks in your application source code.

 #### Application State
 Any service declared as singleton will remain in the application memory till the process end.
 Try to avoid storing any user data